koleshjr/koleshjr/README.md

 - Data-driven explorer with a passion for building intelligent systems.
 - Skilled in applying ML and DL techniques to solve real-world problems.
 - I have a perfectly curated portfolio of all the projects I have done in the Data Science, ML, NLP, ASR and Computer Vision fields.
 View them in my overview
-- Best rank: 2nd best Kenyan ML Engineer and 4th best in Africa on [zindi.africa](https://zindi.africa)
+- Best rank: Top ranked Machine Learning Engineer in Africa on [zindi.africa](https://zindi.africa)
 - View some of my achievements: https://zindi.africa/users/Koleshjr/competitions/certificate
 - I am currently Learning C#
 - I am open for any AI related collaborations